 Let’s compare, shall we:

-Cost for my set of cloth diapers: $72.
-Cost for extra inserts? $12.
-Wet-bag for storing and washing: upwards of $20.
+Cost for my set of cloth diapers: $72 (I got mine second-hand.
+There are expensive diapers out there, depending on the brand, and of course if you are buying new.
+New is not necessary).
+Cost for extra inserts: $12 (also second-hand, a few new ones).
+Wet-bag for storing and washing: upwards of $20 (new).
 Total cost for diapers for at least two years: approximately $100 (with possible purchases of extra diapers or elastic changes, which could still keep you under $150).
 Reuse for next baby.

 Ease of use: